Roasting Bell Peppers: A Guide

 2.

-Then set your oven to boil and place them on a tray about 7 inches away from the broiler.
-They will likely charr on one side within just 5 minutes.
-Once they have charred, rotate them so they charr on the other side.
+Preheat your oven to the broil setting and place the vegetables on a tray about 7 inches from the broiler.
+They will likely char on one side within just 5 minutes.
+Once they have charred, rotate them so they are charred on the other side.

 Mark as complete